-Suicide is the second leading cause of death for people between the ages of 15 and 24 in the United States.
+Suicide is the for people between the ages of 15 and 24 in the United States.

 However, adolescents who identify as gay, lesbian, bisexual, or transgender are at even greater risk of self-harm.

-National data from 2015 compiled by the Youth Risk Behavior Surveillance System (YRBSS) reveal that more than 29 percent of gay, lesbian, bisexual, and transgender high school students reported attempting suicide in the previous 12 months.
+National compiled by the Youth Risk Behavior Surveillance System (YRBSS) reveal that more than 29 percent of gay, lesbian, bisexual, and transgender high school students reported attempting suicide in the previous 12 months.
 That compared with only 6 percent of heterosexual students.

 But there’s hope, at least on one horizon.

-According to a new study published in JAMA Pediatrics, same-sex marriage legalization leads to an overall decrease in adolescent suicide attempts.
+According to a published in JAMA Pediatrics, same-sex marriage legalization leads to an overall decrease in adolescent suicide attempts.

 What the study concluded